Margaritaville singer Jimmy Buffett was a treasured entertainer – Elton John

 “I’m not sure I’ve met many people with as positive an attitude who were as welcoming and giving as Jimmy has been to me, just one of the many thousands of friends he’s had around this world… I really don’t want to believe such a fine man is gone but I’m thankful and lucky for the times we had.”

-Teller shared an image of himself with Buffet on X, and quoted the singer saying: “Where it all ends, I can’t fathom, my friends.
+Teller shared an image of himself with Buffett on X, and quoted the singer saying: “Where it all ends, I can’t fathom, my friends.
 If I knew I might drop my anchor.”

+US President Joe Biden hailed Buffett as a “poet of paradise” and “an American music icon who inspired generations to step back and find the joy in life and in one another”.

+In a statement, he added: “His witty, wistful songs celebrate a uniquely American cast of characters and seaside folkways, weaving together an unforgettable musical mix of country, folk, rock, pop, and calypso into something uniquely his own.

 Announcing his death on Saturday, a message on Buffett’s Instagram read: “Jimmy passed away peacefully on the night of September 1 surrounded by his family, friends, music and dogs.